clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    narrowed spine usage should constrain: the guard enforces the type at runtime, so it is the contract, and :pre could even feed inference directly.
-Reachability is a single `:branch-count` int on the ctx, bumped on entering conditionally evaluated code.
+Reachability is a single `:branch-count` int on the ctx, bumped on entering conditionally evaluated code, including a nested fn body: the fn may run conditionally or never, so a usage of an enclosing fn's param inside it proves nothing.
 Each fn entry adds its params to the `:param-infers` map with the count at that point as their mark, and a usage constrains only while the count still equals the mark, meaning no conditional was crossed since that fn's entry on this descent path.
-So a nested fn's own params infer regardless of enclosing conditionals, a usage of an enclosing fn's param in the nested body still constrains it, closing over a param is using it, and a fn created inside a branch, or a guarded usage inside the fn, proves nothing about the outer param.
-Settled
-   empirically: both including and excluding nested-fn usages produced zero corpus deltas, so the version that catches
-   `(defn f [x] #(subs x 1)) (f 42)` at write time won.
+So a nested fn's own params infer regardless of enclosing conditionals, only a fn's own unconditional spine constrains its params.
+Exception: a fn form written directly in the fn position of a known higher-order call (the `analyze-hof` set: map, filter, reduce, swap!, update and friends) skips its bump via an `:invoked-fn` ctx flag, consumed at fn-body entry, the hof invokes it right there.
+Strictly a seq hof runs its fn zero or more times, a caller could pass a wrong-typed arg plus an always-empty coll, accepted as far-fetched.
+The flag never resets the count, so a hof call inside a branch still proves nothing, and only the syntactic fn argument gets it: a named local passed to a hof was analyzed at its binding, where its invocation sites are unknown.
+An earlier revision let every nested body constrain enclosing params, closing over a param is using it, chosen because corpus deltas were zero either way and it caught `(defn f [x] #(subs x 1)) (f 42)` at write time.
+Reverted on the first real-world report: a local fn whose body divides by a closed-over param was only invoked under `(cond-> d avg (out))`, callers passing nil were correct, corpus tests missed it because the pattern needs a nil argument at a call site in the same codebase.
+An immediately invoked fn form `((fn [] ..))` does not get the flag yet, rare enough to defer.
 5. `:char-sequence` constraints propagate on both platforms.
 The JVM impls coerce via `.toString`, so a symbol into `str/replace` happens to work there, but the clojure.string ns docstring (design note 4) documents the